gvwilson/thirdbit/src/fiction/darker-web/index.md

 President Thornberg retired for health reasons.
 Students make jokes about his office being haunted.

-Nila Jayaramath is thinking about retiring too.
+Nila Jayaramath is also thinking about retiring.
-She is still young by academic standards, but the digitization project has suffered from one setback after another.
+She is still young by academic standards, but the hopes that she and others like her had for the web have faded.
-Students make jokes about it,
+Instead of bringing people together, it seems more and more to bring out the worst in them.

-too,
+The digitization project has become an albatross around her neck, and Miskatonic's.
-but there is always an undercurrent of uncertainty when they do.
+When students make jokes about it, though, their laughter always has an uncertain edge.

-Nila neatens the unread papers stacked on the corner of her desk and sighs.
+She neatens the papers stacked on the corner of her desk and sighs.
 At least the university's latest industry partner hasn't gone bust—yet.
 The first company went from a rising star to the butt of jokes on late-night talk shows shortly after the first scans were delivered.